martinmajsec/ImageEditor/README.md

-Currently, the way to edit an arbitrary image file is to change myPath at [ImageCompressor.java](https://github.com/martinmajsec/ImageEditor/blob/main/ImageEditor/src/imageCompressor/ImageCompressor.java).
-Otherwise, the default image will be loaded. <p>
+Simple image editor with some filters and effects.
+When starting the program, you can select your own images, but some are also preloaded.
+Editing the image does not change the original image file. <p>
 Note: doesn't work with WebP images.